WangDongHKU/Dong_WANG.github.io/_pages/about.md

 </div>
 If your work involves <strong>Mathematical Epidemic Modelling</strong>, <strong>Complex Networks</strong>, <strong>Spatial Analysis<strong>, <strong>Bayesian Hierarchical Modelling</strong>, <strong>Genomic Epidemiology</strong>, <strong> Human Behaviour </strong>, I’m available for collaboration!

-📧 <span style="color:red; font-weight:bold;">Email: mailto:dongw21@hku.hk</span>
+📧 <span style="color:red; font-weight:bold;">Email: dongw21@hku.hk</span>
 <strong> Open to Post-doc, Research Fellow, and related roles.</strong>
 ---
 ## Professional Statement

 Quantitative high-order modelling of infectious disease transmission, with particular emphasis on the integration of multiple data streams, including epidemiological, human mobility, non-pharmaceutical intervention, genomic datasets, climates, etc, to improve our understanding and prediction of infectious disease dynamics, and to inform the development of more effective spatial/global disease control strategies.
 ---

 ## Selected Projects
-- **Higher‑order mobility networks & COVID‑19 transmission**
+- **The impact of higher-order interactions in human mobility networks on the transmission of COVID-19 in Hong Kong and mainland China**
-PI | Health and Medical Research Fund (HK$551,440)
+**PI | Health and Medical Research Fund** (HK$551,440)
-Developed mechanistic network models integrating Baidu Migration; applied likelihood‑based fitting to partially observed epidemic data for risk assessment.
+Developed  higher-order mechanistic network models integrating human mobility, **genetic** and NPI data; and applied likelihood‑based fitting to partially observed epidemic data for risk assessment.

-- **Co‑circulation of respiratory viruses (Influenza & COVID‑19)**
+- **Identifying the dynamical interaction among respiratory viruses, including influenza and COVID-19, and prediction of their cocirculation burden in the post-pandemic period using multi-stream data**
-Co‑I | General Research Fund (HK$1,015,417)
+**Co‑I | General Research Fund** (HK$1,015,417)
-Built Bayesian hierarchical models using multi‑stream surveillance to forecast influenza activity and hospital burden.
+Built mechanistic models using multi‑stream surveillance to predict influenza and COVID-19 activity and estimate their interaction.

 ---

 ## Skills
 -  Epidemiology; Mathematical high-order modelling; Statistical inference; complex network analysis; geographic and spatial analytics; Bayesian hierarchical modelling; genomic epidemiology; analysis of collective behaviour.
 Particularly adept at higher-order infectious disease modelling that synthesises epidemiological, geographic, phylogenetic, and network approaches to elucidate the impact of viral evolution and human mobility on shaping patterns of disease transmission.
 - Extensive experience with **R**, including data visualisation (ggplot2), bioinformatics workflows, and, in particular, mathematical modelling and statistical inference via **RStan**.
 Proficient in Python for data manipulation and analysis (pandas, among others), as well as **MATLAB** for numerical computations and algorithmic development.
 ---